Symmetric Rank-$k$ Methods: Conclusion

 \section{Conclusion}

-In this paper, we have proposed symmetric rank-$k$ (\srk) methods for convex optimization.
-We have proved \srk~methods enjoy the explicit local superlinear convergence rate of $\OM\left((1-k/d)^{t(t-1)/2}\right)$.
-Our result successfully reveals the advantage of block-type updates in quasi-Newton methods, building a bridge between the theories of ordinary quasi-Newton methods and standard Newton method.
-As a byproduct, we also provide the convergence rate of $\OM\left((1-k/(\varkappa d))^{t(t-1)/2}\right)$ for randomized block BFGS/DFP methods and design a faster randomized block BFGS method to match the rate of \srk methods.
+In this paper, we have proposed rank-$k$ (\srk) methods for convex optimization.
+We have proved that \srk methods enjoy the explicit local superlinear rate of $\OM\left((1-k/d)^{t(t-1)/2}\right)$.
+Our result successfully reveals the advantage of block-type updates in quasi-Newton methods, building a bridge between the theories of ordinary quasi-Newton methods and the standard Newton method.
+We also provide the convergence rate of $\OM\left((1-k/(\varkappa d))^{t(t-1)/2}\right)$ for randomized block BFGS/DFP methods and design a faster randomized block BFGS method to match the rate of \srk methods.
 In future work, it would be interesting to study the global convergence of block quasi-Newton methods ~\citep{jiang2023online,jiang2023accquasi,rodomanov2024global,jin2024nona,jin2024nonb} and their limited memory~\citep{berahas2022limited,liu1989limited,gao2023limited} as well as stochastic variants~\citep{mokhtari2018iqn,wang2017stochastic,wang2019stochastic,yang2022stochastic}.

-The application of \srk~methods is not limited to the convex optimization, one can also leverage the idea of~\srk~update to solve minimax problems~\cite{liu2022quasi, liu2022partial}.
-It is also possible to further accelerate the sharpened quasi-Newton methods~\cite{jin2022sharpened}.
-In future work, it would be interesting to establish the global convergence results of \srk~methods by taking the recent advances of~\citet{jiang2023online} and study the limited memory variant of block quasi-Newton methods by using the displacement aggregation~\cite{berahas2022limited}.